intel/istio/intel/docs/SGX-mTLS.md

 > NOTE: The KMRA service and AESM daemon is also optional, needs to be set up only when remote attestaion required, which can be set through `NEED_QUOTE` flag in the chart.

 ## Installation

+This section covers how to install Istio mTLS private key protection with SGX.
+We use Cert Manager as default K8s CA in this document.
+If you want to use TCS for remote attestaion, please refer to this [Document](https://github.com/istio-ecosystem/hsm-sds-server/blob/main/Install-with-TCS.md).

 > Note: please ensure installed cert manager with flag  `--feature-gates=ExperimentalCertificateSigningRequestControllers=true`.
 You can use `--set featureGates="ExperimentalCertificateSigningRequestControllers=true"` when helm install cert-manager

 ### Create signer